DirectedEdges/eightshapes-com/src/articles/design-system-communications.md

 Avoid public relations crises like these.
 Yet, if they happen, be deliberate about communications.
 Over even a two or four week period, how might a message matrix help you…

-- iden and participate more in open channels?
+- Widen and participate more in open channels?
 - Create opportunities to collaborate with those concerned?
 - Engage leaders to clarify direction to you, them, and everyone else?